eksctl-io/eksctl/README.md

 eksctl create cluster --name=cluster-1 --nodes=4
 ```

-EKS supports versions `1.10`, `1.11`, `1.12` (default) and `1.13`.
-With `eksctl` you can deploy either version by passing `--version`.
+EKS supports versions `1.10`, `1.11` and `1.12` (default), with `eksctl` you can deploy either version by passing `--version`.

 ```
 eksctl create cluster --version=1.10
 ```

 A default [StorageClass](https://kubernetes.io/docs/concepts/storage/storage-classes/) (gp2 volume type provisioned by EBS) will be added automatically when creating a cluster.
 If you want to prevent this, use the `--storage-class` flag.
 For example:

 ```
 eksctl create cluster --storage-class=false